 They are the color of money and one of earth’s most valuable gems.
 If you are selling emeralds, you need to do all you can to make sure you are getting what they are worth.

 At Worthy, we help consumers sell their diamond jewelry for the highest possible price.
 What we’ve learned about selling diamonds can help you when you are selling emeralds too.
 Here are ten things you need to know about selling emeralds for the highest possible price.

 1. Color is the Most Important Emerald Value Factor

-As the ancient Greek philosopher Pliny said “nothing greens greener.”
+As the ancient Greek philosopher Pliny said, “nothing greens greener.”
 The best emeralds are the vibrant fresh green of newly grown grass in spring.
 The human eye is more sensitive to green than any other color.
-Small differences in the saturation of the green color can have a large influence on the price of emeralds.
-If you have a large very green emerald, it is worth getting it professionally appraised.
+Small differences in the saturation of the green color can have a large influence on the price of emeralds so if you have a large, very green emerald, it is worth getting it professionally appraised.